About Andrew Biggs

 Early on he started up Nation Junior Magazine, a magazine for Thai high school students which became a big hit.
-Soon he was touring Thailand extensively, holding seminars and speeches on learning English.
+In 1994, NJ Live, Thailand’s first English talk-back radio show, was launched.
+The following year he moved into TV.

-Then in 1996, he began hosting Talk Of The Town in the morning on Channel 3, a program that would run for nine years and bring him to the forefront of English language teaching.
+Things started happening in 1996 when he began hosting Talk Of The Town on Channel 3, a morning program that would run for nine years and bring him to the forefront of English language teaching.

-He has written more than 16 books in Thai.
+He has written more than 20 books in Thai.
 The first, Thailand In My Eyes, was a number one bestseller and he followed that up with How To Speak English Like A Guava, which has sold more than 300,000 copies.
-Altogether he has sold more than 750,000 books.
+Altogether he has sold nearly one million books and CDs in Thailand.

-In 2002 he made the news when he graduated with a Bachelors Degree in Mass Communication and the Thai language from Ramkhamhaeng University, the first westerner to graduate from that university.
+In 2002 he made the news when he graduated with a Bachelor’s Degree in Mass Communication and the Thai language from Ramkhamhaeng University, the first westerner to graduate from that university.
+He is currently back there doing a Master’s Degree.

 He received two awards from the Thai Government; the Ministry of Culture awarded him Excellent User Of The Thai Language (the first westerner to receive the award), and in 2011 he was awarded the position of Thai Spoken Language Ambassador.
 In addition he received the Petch Siam Award for excellence in using the Thai language.

-In 2008 Thais voted him one of the coolest bald men.
+In 2008 Thais voted him one of the “coolest” bald men.
 In the same year he ran the Bangkok Marathon and wrote about it in the Bangkok Post.
+He continues to write a weekly column for the Bangkok Post to this day.